 The pronunciation of the word flower in Korean can be a little difficult for beginners.
-Usually the syllable ‘ㅊ’ sounds like a ‘ch’ sound.
+Usually, the syllable ‘ㅊ’ sounds like a ‘ch’ sound.
 However, when it is in the final position of a word, it has a soft t sound.
-It’s a very abrupt t sound and sound similar to the Korean word for clothes ‘옷’.
+It’s a very abrupt ‘t’ sound and sounds similar to the Korean word for clothes ‘옷’.

 Also, if you didn’t know already, Korean has counters for many things.
 For flowers, the counter is 송이.
 So for example if you wanted to ask for flowers: